 Many publicly-listed companies have much larger hiring budgets because many companies are trading at all-time highs.
 Further, private companies are cashed up because the amount of funding available is at all-time highs.

 If you are happy with your job and don’t want to move, then by all means be more aggressive in asking for a raise and a promotion.
+The job market is hot and there is more flexibility for employees than ever before.

 You don’t have to follow my path and leave work altogether.
 If I was 34 years old today, I would be ecstatic at all the new opportunities that are becoming abundant in the YOLO Economy.
 Although, if you’re thinking about retiring early, definitely go through my pre-retirement checklist so you do it right!